iexcloud/docs/source/administration/access-and-security.md

 ## What's Next?

 Ready to call some dataset APIs?
-See [Getting Started with Apperate](../getting-started/getting-started-with-apperate.md).
+See [Get Started with Apperate](../getting-started/getting-started-with-apperate.md).

 Want to get your teammates involved?
 Learn how to add teammates at [Managing Users](./managing-users.md).